Beach Life

 Noosa Main Beach

-This vast and gorgeous beach offers calm waters and a relaxing shore to relax for the day.
-Walk across the sand or take your hand at surfing- this is a great place to begin if you’re new to the sport.
-The waves are gentle, meaning it’s safe to swim all year long.
-After a stroll down the shore, why not head to Hastings Street for some shopping and delicious restaurants and bars?
-It is the perfect spot for a relaxing afternoon or an entire day with friends and family.
+Walk across the sand IN THE NOOSA MAIN BEACH, or take your hand at surfing- this is a great place to begin if you’re new to the sport.
+The waves on the Noosa main beach are gentle, meaning it’s safe to swim all year long.

 Surfing and Surf Lifesaving Clubs

-You don’t have to look far to see people who love to surf or eager to learn how to surf, coached by experienced surfers from the many surf schools along our coastal region; water is in our blood.
+You don’t have to look far to see people who love to surf or are eager to take surfing lessons.
+You might also have noticed lifeguards keeping a watch from the lifeguard tower.

-Their training doesn’t end there, with a high percentage going on to become Surf Lifesavers in later life.Perhaps take a moment if you can, to stop by one of the Surf Clubs and see our children having fun on the beach, in the water and at the same time learning vital lifesaving skills that will be with them for life.
+Perhaps take a moment to stop by one of the Surf Clubs and see our children having fun on the beach and in the water while learning vital lifesaving skills that will be with them for life.

 Parks, Playgrounds and Picnic

 Push the button, wait a couple of minutes and start cooking.
-What could be simpler!
+What could be simpler?

 Bask in the Sunshine - Beach Life

-If you are out during the day we encourage you to stay safe on the beaches and in the sun as we regularly have an extreme UV (Ultra Violet) index and it doesn’t take long to burn.
+If you are out during the day, we encourage you to stay safe on the beaches and in the sun, as we regularly have an extreme UV (Ultra Violet) index, and it doesn’t take long to burn.

 Beach Driving